Pennsylvania Fly Fishing 4 min read

 Best Spots to Fish Bushkill Creek

-There is plenty of parking provided by the park, and many trails to lead you to your destination.
+The park provides plenty of parking and many trails to lead you to your destination.
 Remember that non-hunters should wear blaze orange during the hunting season.
-Jacobsburg is a beautiful state park, so do your part when you visit in keeping it pristine by cleaning up after yourself.
+Jacobsburg is a beautiful state park, so do your part when you visit to keep it pristine by cleaning up after yourself.

-The 1.1-mile Catch-and-Release – Artificial Lure Only section located in downtown Easton, PA also provides for excellent fishing.
+The 1.1-mile Catch-and-Release—Artificial Lure Only section, located in downtown Easton, PA, also offers excellent fishing.
 This section is rated a PA Class A wild brown trout stream and receives no stocking.

 The Bushkill through Easton is one of the larger limestone streams in the state, averaging 60 feet wide.
-Despite flowing through an urban industrial setting this river reach has the highest density of wild brown trout in the river.
+Despite flowing through an urban industrial setting, this river reach has a high density of wild brown trout.

 Stream Flow and Current Conditions